A favorite echeveria succulent plant hybrid, Echeveria imbricata [ech-eh-VER-ee-a im-brih-KAY-tuh] produces blue-green

 Porous Soil & Transplanting

 Like most succulents, the echeveria imbricata grows easily in healthy, well-draining soil or sandy soil offering good drainage.
 It can also tolerate slightly acidic or alkaline soil.

 The plant doesn’t require repeated transplanting.
-However, if you decide to give the plant a new home, consider transplanting in the early spring.
+However, if you decide to give the plant a new home, consider transplanting it in the early spring.

 Remove the plant from its current container and allow it to dry overnight before placing it in its new clay pot home the following day.